DataDog/documentation/content/en/cloudcraft/components-aws/customer-gateway.md

   - **2d: string**: The accent color for the component in the 2D view.
 Must be a hexadecimal color.
 - **direction: string**: The rotation or direction of the component.
 Accepts `down` or `right` as values, with `down` as the default.
 - **link: uri**: Link the component to another diagram using the `blueprint://ID` format or to an external website using the `https://LINK` format.
 - **locked: boolean**: Whether to allow changes to the position of the component through the web interface.
-If `true`, changes to the component through the application are disabled until unlocked.
+If `true`, changes made to the component using the application are disabled until unlocked.

 The customer gateway component can only be added to [VPCs][2].